Exigent Circumstances for a Warrantless Blood Draw

 DHSMV Hearing Officer Sets Aside Suspension of the Driver's License

-Within ten (10) days of our client’s arrest, we demanded a Formal Reviewing.
-The Hearing Officer determined insufficient evidence to support the suspension on March 1, 2023, because the arresting officer failed to appear.
+Within ten (10) days of our client’s arrest, we demanded a Formal Review Hearing.
+The Hearing Officer determined insufficient evidence to support the suspension because the arresting officer failed to appear.

 READ MORE CASE RESULTS